 Umbilical cord blood provides hope for children with autism

-A first-of-its-kind, study involving children with autism, shows very promising results.
-30 children with autism, ranging in age from two to seven received an infusion of their cord blood stem cells stored at birth.
+A first-of-its-kind study involving children with autism shows very promising results.
+Thirty children with autism and ranging in age from two years to seven years old received an infusion of their cord blood stem cells stored at birth.
 Afterwards, the participants were regularly tested for a year using a variety of psychological and cognitive assessment tools.
-60% of parents of children who participated in the study said they saw moderate to significant improvements, especially in language and social skills.
+Sixty percent of the parents of the children who participated in the study said they saw moderate to significant improvements, especially in language and social skills.

 Run by the Sutter Institute of Medical Research in the United States, the US FDA-approved clinical trial explored the use of stem cells from umbilical cord blood to improve language and behavior in children with autism.

 The trial’s principal investigator, Dr. Michael Chez, director of Pediatric Neurology at the Sutter Institute, reports that “the results of this study indicate that cord blood stem cells may offer ways to modulate or repair the immune systems of these patients with autism, and in doing so, improve language and some behavior in some children.
 More work is needed to prove this, but for a small placebo-controlled pilot study, this is a very good outcome.”

 Dr. Chez also believes that any positive effects seen after the treatment would probably not wear off over time.
 “When children with autism gain a new skill, it’s like making a new connection (in the brain).
 The brain shouldn’t deteriorate unless it is a degenerative disease,” he said.